FayozRizvonov/synapse-data-scape/VOICE_ASSISTANT_README.md

-# GSIS Voice Assistant
+# CLAIRE Voice Assistant

-A sophisticated voice assistant integrated into the GSIS Platform that provides natural voice interaction with AI for pharmaceutical analytics and business intelligence.
+A sophisticated voice assistant integrated into the CLAIRE Platform that provides natural voice interaction with AI for pharmaceutical analytics and business intelligence.

 ## Features